aclarke00/Sinatra-Jams/README.md

 ## Create & Read 📓
 In keeping tradition with [RESTful](http://www.restular.com/) routes, Jams Inc. wants you to build out the following deliverables:

 * A database of `Artists` that will allow for a `name` string, `age` integer and `bio` string.
-If you created your database properly, you should be able to seed the database with the given `seeds.rb` file.
+If you created your database properly, you should be able to seed the database with the given `seeds.rb` file. #DONE

 * An index page that displays the names of all the artists in your database.